US troops begin withdrawal from Afghanistan | DW | 09.03.2020

 However, US forces retain "all the military means and authorities to accomplish our objectives" including operations against al-Qaeda and the "Islamic State," Pentagon official Sonny Legget said in a statement.

 The US, which invaded Afghanistan and overthrew the Taliban regime in 2001, signed a deal with the Taliban leadership in late February pledging to reduce its military presence.
-The first stage would see the Pentagon cut troop numbers from the current 13,000 to 8,600 in the coming six months.
+The first stage would see the Pentagon cut troop numbers from the somewhere over 12,000 to 8,600 in the coming six months.

 The deal also lays out a 14-month period for the withdrawal of "all military forces of the United States, its allies, and Coalition partners, including all non-diplomatic civilian personnel, private security contractors, trainers, advisors, and supporting services personnel."